konceptosociala/konceptosociala.github.io/posts/mvu-pattern-flutter.md

     .flatMap((value) => reciprocal(value));
 ```

 Much better.
 Now even having multiple steps, everything will be linear, without nested brackets.
 But we can go even further — use a functional approach in an imperative way, even if it sounds paradoxical.
-This is where do-notation comes.
-We can write our `Option`-computations as a sequence of imperative commands, "unwrapping" values for next computation using previously defined `$` operator:
+This is where do-notation comes in.
+We can write our `Option`-computations as a sequence of imperative commands, "unwrapping" values for the next computation using the previously defined `$` operator:

 ```dart
 Option<double> reciprocalRoot(double n) => Option.Do(